1958 United States Senate election in Florida: Campaign

 The incumbent senator Holland, a firm conservative, was challenged by former senator Claude Pepper, who had been unseated in 1950.
 Holland had played a role in recruiting George A. Smathers to run against the liberal Pepper in that election.
 The two served as colleagues in the Senate from 1947 to 1951.
+26.4% of the voting age population participated in the Democratic primary.